SophiaTX/SophiaTX-MainNet/doc/quickstartguide.md

   In general, as your own user account, programs you run are restricted from writing to the rest of the system – they can only write to your “home” folder.
 You cannot modify system files without gaining root permissions first.
 This helps keep your computer secure.

   To fulfil this requirement, it is recommended to create a dedicated user and group on NIX system

     * Group: _sphtxgrp_
     * Account: _sphtxamd_

   __!!!
 You must gain sufficient privileges (e.g. as a root user or you can also prefix the following commands with the sudo command to run them as a non-privileged user to create a group and an account!!!__

-  CLI commands to

-  Add group and account:
-  The basic syntax of the command to Create/Add a new Group As a root user you will type and run this command from command line.
+  CLI commands to add group and account.
+The basic syntax of the command to Create/Add a new Group.
+As a root user you will type and run this command from command line.

   `# groupadd sphtxgrp `